LinkedIn is the go-to platform for businesses to create brand awareness, generate leads, and grow sales. And that makes sense, considering:

 Recommendations and skill endorsements add an extra dose of credibility to your profile.
 On the other hand, a LinkedIn recommendation is a written statement by your clients or co-workers about your work.
 LinkedIn endorsement is a validation of a listed skill on your profile.

-It is a good idea to write recommendations and give endorsements to your connections.
+It is a good idea to write recommendations and endorse your connections.
 This way, they will return the favor by leaving recommendations and endorsements on your profile.

 Participate in groups